ntrtd/d365-agent/docs/application_architecture.md

 ## 5. Deployment & Scalability

+*   Components are deployed independently from their respective repositories:
+    *   **`d365-agent-infra`:** Infrastructure deployed via Bicep/ARM (e.g., using GitHub Actions).
-*   Components are deployed independently.
-Agent Flows (YAML) are updated via `az ml capability-host update`.
-The MCP Hub is deployed as a container image update to Container Apps.
-Azure Functions and Logic Apps are deployed via standard Azure mechanisms.
+    *   **`d365-agent-hub`:** MCP Hub service deployed as a container image (e.g., built and pushed via CI/CD to Container Apps).
+    *   **`d365-agent-service`:** Agent Flows (YAML) deployed/updated via Azure AI Agent Service mechanisms (e.g., `az ml capability-host update` or UI).
+    *   **`d365-agent-functions` (if used):** Deployed via standard Azure Function deployment methods.
-*   Scalability is handled by the underlying Azure services: Container Apps scales based on KEDA rules (e.g., HTTP traffic, queue length), Functions scale on demand (Consumption plan), Service Bus scales automatically.
+*   Scalability is handled by the underlying Azure services: Container Apps (for the Hub) scales based on KEDA rules (e.g., HTTP traffic, queue length), Functions scale on demand (Consumption plan), Service Bus scales automatically.
-*   The MCP Hub can be designed stateless or stateful depending on requirements.
+*   The MCP Hub (in `d365-agent-hub`) can be designed stateless or stateful depending on requirements.
 The `StreamableHTTPServerTransport` supports session management if needed.
 Azure Container Apps allows for easy horizontal scaling based on traffic or other metrics.

-This application architecture provides a decoupled, scalable, and secure foundation for the suite of specialized Dynamics 365 AI Agents, leveraging Azure services and the MCP standard (implemented via the TypeScript SDK in a shared Hub) for robust and reusable integration.
+This application architecture provides a decoupled, scalable, and secure foundation for the suite of specialized Dynamics 365 AI Agents, leveraging Azure services and the MCP standard (implemented via the TypeScript SDK in the shared Hub) for robust and reusable integration.